Sahilsb5137/Sahilsb5137/README.md

 - 👋 Hi, I’m @Sahilsb5137
-- 👀 I’m interested in Embedded Systems.
+- 👀 My interest exists in Embedded Systems.
 - 🌱 I’m currently learning FreeRTOS and practicing bare-metal programming.
-Have already started with STM32F411.
+My target is to learn Linux based Embedded Programming.
 - 💞️ I’m looking to actively collaborate on github with my new tasks.
 - 📫 You can reach me at sahilboble96@gmail.com